 When it comes to conflict resolution, de-escalation training can go a long way toward calming the situation and everyone involved.
-However, while de-escalation can work in virtually all conflicts, it can actually save lives in the field.
+However, while de-escalation training can work in virtually all conflicts, it can actually save lives in the field, particularly in interactions involving individuals with mental illness.

 Various industries can benefit from this kind of training, including law enforcement, social work, and educators.
-Although not all conflicts can be life-or-death situations, the same elements of de-escalation can apply to those incidents where life is at risk.
+Although not all conflicts can be life-or-death situations, the same elements of de-escalation can apply to those incidents where life is at risk, such as during a crisis involving someone with mental illness.

 Specifically, we’re going to discuss how de-escalation training can influence and enhance crisis intervention.
 When applied correctly, this training can help bring people back from the brink of harming themselves or others.
 Here’s a breakdown of how these two elements can work together.

 Crisis intervention is a technique of helping someone in crisis avoid devastating or long-term damage as a result of their experiences.
-A crisis is defined as an overwhelming negative emotional event that can override someone’s ability to think and act clearly.
+A crisis is defined as an overwhelming negative emotional event that can override someone’s ability to think and act clearly, often manifesting in unpredictable behaviors.

 Examples of these overwhelming events can include divorces, instances of cheating, the discovery of a fatal illness, or the passing of a loved one.
-However, because everyone responds to stimuli differently, what can trigger a crisis for one person may not have the same effect for another.
+However, because everyone responds to stimuli differently, what can trigger crisis situations for one person may not have the same effect for another, illustrating the differences in how crises are experienced.

 Because of the nature of crisis intervention, the process needs to be handled by a trained professional.
-Individuals experiencing crisis are more likely to act irrationally, which can trigger violence and destructive episodes.
-Without the proper training, a specialist could put themselves in danger by involving themselves in the situation.
+Individuals experiencing crisis are more likely to act irrationally, which can trigger physical violence and destructive episodes.
+Without the proper training and knowledge of resolution techniques, a specialist could put themself in danger by involving themself in the situation.

 How De-Escalation Training and Crisis Intervention Go Hand-in-Hand